This Is The Process We Go Through To Winterize Irrigation Systems For Our Clients In Hancock County, Lucas County, And Wood County, Ohio

 Winterizing your irrigation system is a very important part of irrigation maintenance, and it’s great you’re looking up how it’s done!

 In this post, you can find out how we shut down irrigation systems for winter.
 You can also discover what can’t be done, irrigation system winterization costs, and what can change those costs.

 “Do we need to do something for our sprinkler system?” asks Sarah.

 James frowns in thought.
 “What do you mean?”
 Sarah sits down on the couch next to him.
 “I mean winter’s coming up, so don’t we need to turn off our irrigation system?”

 James blinks.
-“Wow, I totally forgot about that, yes, you’re right.
-I can look up how to blow out sprinklers for winter.
+“Wow, I totally forgot about that; yes, you’re right.
+I can look up how to blow out sprinklers before winter.
 Maybe we can DIY it.”

 Sarah shrugs.
 “Maybe we can winterize our own irrigation system.
 We sure need to, or we might have to look up irrigation repair costs.”